shamim-001/shamim-001/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Shamim Ahsan
 ====================================================================================================================================

-Full Stack Web Developer
+Web Developer
 ------------------------

-I am a passionate full-stack web developer with a strong affinity for building web applications using a modern tech stack.
-My expertise lies in Django for the backend, React.js and Next.js for the frontend, and Tailwind CSS for styling.
+As a web developer,I specialize in building high-quality websites with a focus on performance, scalability, and user experience.
+My expertise allows me to create dynamic and responsive web applications that meet the unique needs of my clients.
+I am proficient in a variety of modern technologies and frameworks, including React.js, Next.js, TypeScript, TailwindCSS, Supabase, and Prisma.

 *   🌍  I'm based in Dhaka
 *   ✉️  You can contact me at [theshamimahsan@gmail.com](mailto:theshamimahsan@gmail.com)